andrewmzhang/andrewmzhang-2021/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: <a href='#'>Affiliations</a>.
-Address.
-Contacts.
-Moto.
-Etc.
+subtitle: Working at a Chicago-based Quant Trading Firm.
+Citadel Securities Quantitative Research Intern (2019 & 2020).
+RISELab.
+Former EECS Masters Student - UC Berkeley.

 profile:
     align: right
     image: prof_pic.jpg
     image_circular: false # crops the image to make it circular
-  more_info: >
-    <p>555 your office number</p>
-    <p>123 your address street</p>
-    <p>Your City, State 12345</p>

-news: true # includes a list of news items
+news: false  # includes a list of news items
 selected_papers: true # includes a list of papers marked as "selected={true}"
 social: true  # includes social icons at the bottom of the page
 ---

-Write your biography here.
-Tell the world about yourself.
-Link to your favorite [subreddit](http://reddit.com).
-You can put a picture in, too.
-The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.

-Put your address / P.O. box / other info right below your picture.
-You can also disable any of these elements by editing `profile` property of the YAML header of your `_pages/about.md`.
-Edit `_bibliography/papers.bib` and Jekyll will render your [publications page](/al-folio/publications/) automatically.

-Link to your social media connections, too.
-This theme is set up to use [Font Awesome icons](https://fontawesome.com/) and [Academicons](https://jpswalsh.github.io/academicons/), like the ones below.
-Add your Facebook, Twitter, LinkedIn, Google Scholar, or just disable all of them.
+I don't really maintain this bio...

+I was a student pursuing an M.Sc in Computer Science at University of California - Berkeley.
+I was also a researcher in RISELab where I work under Prof. Randy Katz on serverless machine learning frameworks and serverless computing.
+I used to TA for CS189: Machine Learning and CS70: Discrete Math and Probability Theory.

+My most up-to-date resume is always provided below:

+[My Resume](/assets/pdf/resume.pdf){:target="_blank" rel="noopener"}